Launch of the PSA Parliaments 2019 essay competition for undergraduate students.

-We are pleased to announce the launch of our Essay Competition 2018!
-The winner will be presented with a prize of £100 and a runner-up prize of £50.
-Last year’s winners were presented the award by the Presiding Officer of the Scottish Parliament at our annual one-day conference.
+We are pleased to announce the launch of our 2019 Essay Competition!
+The winner will be presented with a prize of £100 and a runner-up prize of £50 at our 2019 annual conference (find out more about the presentation to our 2018 winners).

 The essay competition is open to all undergraduate students, who should complete an essay with a focus on parliament(s), with a word limit of up to 3,500 words (excluding bibliography and references).
 ‘Essays’ are interpreted here as any written assignment submitted to any university module.
 It does not have to be an essay in the traditional sense, nor an essay specifically from a specialist parliamentary studies module.
 It could, for instance, be a research project or any other form of written assessment, but it must contribute to our understanding of parliaments and legislatures.
 The essay can focus on any parliament(s) or legislature(s).